arackaf/mongo-graphql-starter/README.md

 To see whether a transaction was used for your mutation, you can query the `Meta` property, which itself has a boolean `transaction` property.
 See the generated schema for more info.

+**NOTE** If you're running from mongod, ie during development, be sure to **not** pass the client value, since this will result in a transaction attempting to start for multi-document operations, and then error out, since transactions can only run from mongos, or a replica set.
+If anyone knows a good way to detect this in code, feel free to send me an issue (or PR).

 ## Integrating custom content

 This project aims to create as much boilerplate as possible, but of course special use cases will always exist, which require custom code.
 To accomplish this, you can add metadata to your type definitions indicating where additional schema or resolver code is located; as well as any built-in queries or mutations you'd like to define yourself, instead of using what would otherwise be created by this library.
 For example